 Testing and Analysis Services

-We are able to carry out a variety of different testing services which can be used to monitor ongoing performance, to establish what might be going wrong within an existing system or to comply with a request from the Environment Agency to demonstrate that your system’s failings have been addressed and it is now meeting the effluent quality requirements of your Permit to Discharge.
+We provide a range of testing services which can be used to monitor ongoing performance, to establish what might be going wrong within an existing system or to comply with a request from the Environment Agency to demonstrate that your system’s failings have been addressed and it is now meeting the effluent quality requirements of your Permit to Discharge.

 Porosity / Percolation Testing